Employer contributions & tax relief

 If an employee or director is a connected person (i.e. a relative or close friend of a controlling director), their remuneration package should be compared to unconnected employees performing a similar job.
 If comparable, any employer contribution should be accepted for corporation tax relief.
 If there are no comparable employees, the remuneration package should be commercial and in line with the job undertaken.

-An increased employer contribution from a salary or bonus sacrifice arrangement will be allowable as a deduction in arriving at the employer’s taxable profits.
+An increased employer contribution from a salary or bonus sacrifice arrangement will normally be treated as being wholly and exclusively for the purposes of trade and allowable as a deduction when calculating an employer’s taxable profits.